Resize CPU and Memory Resources assigned to Containers

 For in-place resize of pod resources:

-• Container's resource requests and limits are mutable for CPU and memory resources.
+• A container's resource requests and limits are mutable for CPU and memory resources.
+These fields represent the desired resources for the container.

 • InProgress: This value indicates that the node has accepted the resize request and is in the process of applying it to the pod's containers.

 • Deferred: This value means that the requested resize cannot be granted at this time, and the node will keep retrying.
-The resize may be granted when other pods leave and free up node resources.
+The resize may be granted when other pods are removed and free up node resources.

 • Infeasible: is a signal that the node cannot accommodate the requested resize.
 This can happen if the requested resize exceeds the maximum resources the node can ever allocate for a pod.